-Altius conducts early stage low-cost mineral exploration and prospect generation utilizing a small team of professional geoscientists, prospectors, and consultants that create mineral exploration initiatives through concept development and field work.
-Concepts of merit are advanced through to mineral rights acquisition and marketed to prospective partners for the purpose of securing third party financing agreements.
-The Corporation's project portfolio currently consists of approximately 20 projects covering prospective targets for iron ore, uranium, nickel, gold, and base metals.
+Altius conducts early stage low-cost mineral exploration and prospect generation utilizing a small team of professional geoscientists, prospectors, and consultants that create mineral exploration initiatives through scientific concept development and field work.
+Concepts of merit are advanced through to mineral rights acquisition and then marketed to prospective partners for the purpose of securing third party financing to advance the projects.
+The Corporation's project portfolio currently consists of approximately 20 projects covering prospective targets for iron ore, nickel, copper, gold, and platinum-group metals.

 The Corporation prefers to create agreements with other companies related to the mineral exploration opportunities it generates, which results in the Corporation carrying minority and non-operating project and/or equity and royalty interests.
-The Corporation currently has twelve active exploration agreements with partners on projects located throughout Newfoundland and Labrador and Quebec.
+The Corporation currently has ten active exploration agreements with partners on projects located throughout Newfoundland and Labrador and Quebec.
 The Corporation has also recently expanded its proven project generation business into Chile.